 Workplace diversity is the term used for the workplace composed of employees with varying characteristics.
-Typically, most people associate diversity in the workplace with cultural awareness and multiculturalism.
+In other words, most people associate diversity in the workplace with cultural awareness and multiculturalism.
 However, diversity extends further than just this and applies to diverse aspects including race, gender, ethnicity, age, physical ability, culture, language, religion, sexual orientation, and educational background.

-Taking action as a business to create a workplace culture where all differences are welcomed, accepted, and appreciated is what truly makes your workplace diverse.
+However, for a business to create a workplace culture where all differences are welcome is what truly makes your workplace diverse.
 Quick Reference to Guide to Australian Discrimination Laws

 Goal of an Inclusive Workplace

-Workplace inclusion refers to a workplace where people with varying characteristics are included in the company culture.
+In addition, workplace inclusion refers to a workplace where people with a variety of characteristics have an inclusion in the company culture.

 An inclusive workplace welcomes and supports employees who vary in characteristics such as age, gender, ethnicity, language, physical ability, culture, religion, education, sexual orientation.
 At its core, a workplace which is inclusive means: